Cajun Smoked Turkey

 Ingredients you’ll need

-• Butter – pick up a high-quality butter for this recipe.
+• Butter – I like using high-quality butter for the injection and butter baste.
 Spending the extra $ will make a difference in the taste.
 I recommend Kerrygold salted butter, which you can find in your local grocery store or order online

 ingredients for smoked cajun turkey